 Videos tagged with Federal Gun Control

-This video from Guns & Gadgets News details Wyoming's passage of Senate File 101, a significant expansion of its Second Amendment Protection Act.
-The law aims to prevent state and local officials from enforcing federal gun control laws deemed unconstitutional, despite opposition from law enforcement groups.
-It introduces penalties for non-compliance and includes specific exceptions for interstate crimes and federal assistance in enforcing state laws, reflecting a growing national trend of states pushing back against federal gun regulations.
+This video, hosted by an expert on the Second Amendment from Guns & Gadgets, details Wyoming's passage of Senate File 101, an expansion of its Second Amendment Protection Act.
+The law aims to prevent state and local officials from enforcing federal gun control measures deemed unconstitutional, despite opposition from law enforcement groups.
+It establishes penalties for non-compliance and is part of a broader national trend of states pushing back against federal gun regulations.